Bay of Kotor and Kotor Old Town seen from a tandem paragliding route.

 The flight works for many first-time participants because a licensed tandem pilot leads the route and the passenger’s task is simple: follow clear commands for takeoff and landing, then sit comfortably in the harness.
 It is also a strong fit for people who care more about a vivid Kotor memory than about comparing every scenic option in Montenegro.

 Many first-timers fit when basic mobility is fine.
-Children from 3 need advance equipment arrangement.
+Child participation is available by request with suitable equipment, guardian consent and pilot confirmation.
 For adults, the usual optimal weight is about 49–99 kg — mention yours when you ask if you are outside that band.
 Full eligibility detail is on the tandem page.

 Who should compare first

 Kotor is less useful as a first answer when you are still comparing every Montenegro paragliding area, mainly want the easiest resort-adjacent logistics, or need a broad scenic comparison.
-In those cases, use the Montenegro entry on paragliding.me or scenic comparison first, then return to Kotor if the Bay becomes the clear preference.
+In those cases, use the scenic comparison first, or return to the Montenegro authority hub when that live route is cleared; then come back to Kotor if the Bay becomes the clear preference.

 What happens, briefly